coderpussy/MMM-WS281X-Server/README.md

 - https://github.com/tom-2015/rpi-ws2812-server

 Also note the section for a system service installation.
-In case of trouble setting up the system service please change the makefile.
+You need to do this.
+In case of trouble setting up the system service after make command please change the makefile.
 Just put a # in line 58 in front of the command.
+Reason is that directly after compiling the server a system service is not created or running.
+But the makefile instead await a running service.
+To finish that step successfully you have to work around like i described.

 ```sh
 # systemctl stop ws2812svr.service